 Most people’s hobbies cost them money.
 They’re something they “cut back on” when times get tough.
-When you’re hobby is going out to dinner every week (or multiple times per week) it obviously has to be dialled back a lot if you’re wanting to put as much money as possible into killing that mortgage.
+When you’re hobby is going out to dinner every week (or multiple times per week) it obviously has to be dialled back a lot if you’re wanting to put as much money as possible into Paying Off Your Mortgage Faster.

 This train of thinking though is yet another example of how many people never even know that there are other train tracks of thought to go on.
 They are on their set track of having a hobby (let’s be real, eating out is a hobby!) and that these hobbies all cost money.
 Whether it’s buying fancy shoes, always upgrading your computer (guilty) or collecting any number of random things it all has to cost money.

 In fact there are multiple different train tracks, so let’s see how you can do both: have an awesome hobby and mutilate that mortgage!

 As I alluded to above, the first type of hobby is what most normal, average Joe’s sit on for their whole life.
 Hobbies that take up time and that always cost you something.
 I mean, what else would we use our “disposable” income for!?

 These hobbies are always costly and essentially have zero benefit.
 Maybe it’s binge watching every TV series on Netflix.
 Perhaps you have an huge, awesome collection of board games, sneakers, football cards, stamps or whatever the latest collectables fad is.

 Whatever the case is these hobbies are really not what you want to have in your life.
 Typically they cost you money, they take up space in your house making it more likely you’ll ‘need” a bigger house next time which also costs you more money.
 They also take up huge amounts of time and although they might give you some form of pleasure during the moment, they don’t really contribute long term to your wealth, health or life.